-If you have any questions or concerns about your teeth’s appearance or health, I invite you to reach out to my dental office in Chesterfield, Michigan.
+If you have any questions or concerns about your teeth’s appearance or health, I invite you to reach out to my dental office in New Baltimore, Michigan.
 To book an appointment or for more information, please visit our website or give us a call at 586 725 5500.

 Don’t let discoloration dim your smile – there are various ways to restore it back to its original radiance.

-Our digital x-rays and impressions are designed for our patients’ comfort.
+Our digital X-rays and impressions are designed for the comfort of our patients.

 Our digital scans eliminate unpleasant, goopy impression material while increasing accuracy.

-Your records are safe at our digital, paperless and eco-friendly dental office.
+Your records are safe at our digital, paperless, and eco-friendly dental office.
 Protected health information is guaranteed.

 Our team is made up of caring, helpful, and knowledgeable individuals that offer gentle dental care.
 Customer service at its finest.